Close menu

 How can you fund your claim?

-We know how stressful a claim can be, which is why our team offers a range of payment options including but not limited to Conditional Fee Agreements (CFAs) to Damages-Based Agreements (DBAs) and Fixed Fee Agreements.
+We know how stressful a claim can be, which is why our team offers a range of funding options to help resolve your dispute, including but not limited to Conditional Fee Agreements (CFAs) to Damages-Based Agreements (DBAs) and Fixed Fee Agreements.

-Our dispute resolution team litigators have the capability to meet tight timescales and provide comprehensive dispute resolution services for those who are defending or making a professional negligence claim.
+Our professional negligence litigators, led by Head of Dispute Resolution Nick Clarke, have the capability to meet tight timescales and provide comprehensive dispute resolution services for those who are defending or making a professional negligence claim.
 Get in touch today to discuss your case.

 Key Contact